AbhinavPJ/MySQP/README.md

 - Custom KKT solver for active set management
 - Merit function with penalty parameter for line search
 - Automatic differentiation for gradients and Jacobians
+- Differentiable without unrolling(Implemented the ideas presented in "OptNet: Differentiable Optimization as a Layer in Neural Networks" by Amos and Kolter,2017)

 ### PyTorch SQP Solver
 ```python